 DVSC is both a charity and a company.
 It has a minimum of 3 and a maximum of 15 places on its Board with the majority open to nomination from member groups.
-The Board of Trustees is responsible for the governance of the organisation in partnership with the Chief Executive.
+The Board of Trustees is responsible for the governance of the organisation in partnership with the Chief Officer.
 This includes ensuring that DVSC delivers good services and support, manages its finances prudently, treats its staff and volunteers properly and complies with the law.
 The Board meet 4 times per year and Trustees attend additional meetings on request.

-Our voluntary Board of trustees help guide the strategic direction of the organisation working in partnership with the Chief Executive who is responsible for leadership and management.
+Our voluntary Board of trustees help guide the strategic direction of the organisation working in partnership with the Chief Officer who is responsible for leadership and management.
 Our trustees must abide by the Articles of Association, the charity's governing document and commit to DVSC's Trustee Code of Conduct which we also promote as best practice to members in line with our commitment to supporting good governance.
 Trustees receive a comprehensive induction on joining the Board and longstanding trustees also benefit from refresher training.

 Share this page?